COVID-19 patients in India see increase in recovery rate from 8 to 13 per cent

 Coronavirus outbreak: Madhya Pradesh's Indore emerges as COVID-19 hotspot

 On April 11, of the total 7,447 coronavirus cases in the country, 642 patients were reported to have recovered from COVID-19.
 It has been roughly amounted to nearly 8 per cent of the positive cases.
-With just a week, the percentage of recoveries have increased from from 8 per cent to 13 per cent.
+With just a week, the percentage of recoveries have increased from 8 per cent to 13 per cent.

 It can be seen that the highest cases of coronavirus recoveries are coming from Maharashtra which also has the maximum number of coronavirus cases in the country.
 With over 3,000 positive cases, the state accounts for 300 patients who have recovered or have been discharged.